waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

                        expanded : (list) indexes of expanded nodes in sys tree (used in restoring state when tree is rebuilt) }}

+    [6]: (server only) for vger, if "test" arg is true and state["test_project_loaded"] is false, the H2G2 test project and its data will be loaded; if true, H2G2 has already been loaded -- see pangalactic.vger.vger.RepositoryService.

 ## Modes and Views